-Bud Light's Lighthearted 'Up for Whatever' Campaign Takes a Dark Turn
+Bud Light's Lighthearted 'Up for Whatever' Campaign Takes a Dark Turn The company apologized for its tonedeaf marketing message.

 Bud Light's Up for Whatever campaign is meant to invoke feelings of a carefree, spontaneous, fun night out with friends.
 However, in yet another example of marketing gone wrong, some Bud Lights now have the slogan, "The perfect beer for removing "no' from your vocabulary for the night."